-GR-B.1.1 The req

-The requirements in Module GR (General Requirements) apply to both retail and wholesale Islamic bank licensees.
+GR-B.1.1 The requirements in Module GR (General Requirements) apply to both retail and wholesale conventional bank licensees.

-Bahraini and Branches of Foreign Islamic Bank Licensees
+Bahraini and Branches of Foreign Bank Licensees

-GR-B.1.2

-The scope of application of Module GR (General Requirements) is as follows:
+GR-B.1.2 The scope of application of Module GR (General Requirements) is as follows:

 Chapter Bahraini bank licensees Branches of foreign bank licensees GR-2 Applies to the whole bank.
 Applies to the Bahrain branch only.
 GR-3 Applies to the whole bank.
 Doesn't apply.
 GR-4 Applies to the whole bank.
 Applies to the Bahrain branch only.
 GR-5 Applies to the whole bank.
-Applies to the whole bank.
-GR-6 Applies to the conventional retail bank.
-For Consultation.
+Applies to the whole bank GR-6 Applies to the retail bank.
+Does not apply.
 GR-7 Applies to the whole bank.
 Applies to the Bahrain branch only.

-GR-B.1.3 In the case of Bahraini Islamic bank licensees, certain requirements apply to the whole bank, irrespective of the location of its business; other requirements apply only in respect to business booked in Bahrain.
+GR-B.1.3 In the case of Bahraini bank licensees, certain requirements apply to the whole bank, irrespective of the location of its business; other requirements apply only in respect to business booked in Bahrain.
 In the case of branches of foreign bank licensees, the requirements of Module GR mostly only apply to business booked in the Bahrain branch.